banboo-data/RSmartlyIO/README.md

 ### Installation

-The package can b isntalled from CRAN
+The package can be installed from CRAN

 ```R
 install.packages("RSmartlyIO")